Edith Sutton: Dealing with opposition

-In November 1908, following an anti-suffragist event by Sir Edward Clarke, K.C., Sutton spoke at a public meeting which had attracted hecklers, even when she claimed that the women's suffrage movement was based on religious principles, in a Christian 'ideal of a social state, every member of the body must do its part and every part must be healthy and sound if the body corporate was to perform the functions for which it was created' (based on 1 Corinthians12:12–26).
+In November 1908, following an anti-suffragist event by Sir Edward Clarke, K.C., Sutton spoke at a public meeting which had attracted hecklers, even when she claimed that the women's suffrage movement was based on religious principles, in a Christian "ideal of a social state, every member of the body must do its part and every part must be healthy and sound if the body corporate was to perform the functions for which it was created" (based on 1 Corinthians 12:12–26).
 She was arguing that women's enfranchisement would be good for the whole community but reforms would take time.
-Despite opposition, her motion was carried that 'Parliamentary franchise should be granted to women as a matter of justice and expediency'.
+Despite opposition, her motion was carried that "Parliamentary franchise should be granted to women as a matter of justice and expediency".
 A year later at Tilehurst, Sutton and suffragist speakers were heckled by young men creating a commotion, with musical instruments, shouting and someone released a mouse into the crowd as she stood up to speak, the resulting mayhem disrupted her throughout.
-She was reported as saying she hoped they had 'worked off their hysteria'.
-In speaking against suffragette 'stoning' she reminded them that 'men in Bristol did £14,000 of damage at the time of the Reform Bill' and told the hecklers to 'Put that in your pipes and smoke it!".
+She was reported as saying she hoped they had "worked off their hysteria".
+In speaking against suffragette "stoning" she reminded them that "men in Bristol did £14,000 of damage at the time of the Reform Bill" and told the hecklers to "Put that in your pipes and smoke it!".
 Speaking in Basingstoke and in Bath, Sutton asked for women to have an equal place in civic society, reflecting "the best civic life based on the best religious life" and supported the stance of Dr Mary Morris, Bath's first woman inspector of schools and fellow suffragist.